 - FACULTY RECOMMENDATIONS for internship projects only should be emailed to email@example.com (recommender’s Q/A on SAFE does not suffice) and must be uploaded by application deadline.
 All other recommendations should be submitted via SAFE.

-- RESUME with academic, extracurricular, and employment information, must be uploaded to this site.
+- RESUME with academic, extracurricular, and employment information must be uploaded to the SAFE site.

-- TRANSCRIPT must be uploaded to this site.
+- TRANSCRIPT must be uploaded to the SAFE site.

 - INTERVIEW for select candidates with members of the Class of ’78 is mandatory.

 Please check SAFE for both fall and spring application deadlines.
 Also see post-project requirement!

 At the conclusion of your project, you must write a brief summary describing how your activity/project expanded your horizons beyond the formal university curriculum.
 This should be emailed to firstname.lastname@example.org.
 Summaries are due March 1 for fall/winter funding recipients and October 1 for spring/summer recipients.